 An FHA construction loan can help you finance the entire construction cost (the land, materials, and labor) of building your own home or buying a fixer-upper.
-Backed by the Federal Housing Administration (FHA), these construction loans offer more flexibility, lower down payment requirements, and a chance to finance a home that doesn’t meet traditional lending standards.
+Backed by the Federal Housing Administration (FHA), FHA construction loans offer more flexibility, lower down payment requirements, and a chance to finance a home that doesn’t meet traditional lending standards.

 Here’s what you need to know about FHA construction loans and whether they’re the right mortgage option for you.

-Requirements for an FHA construction loan
+How to qualify for an FHA construction loan

 - Your credit score: at least 580, though some lenders do accept scores as low as 500